-The neonatal intensive care unit (NICU) of a hospital can be a difficult, scary place sometimes, but to bring joy to the parents of NICU patients, hospitals around the country this week are dressing up their patients in tiny Halloween costumes.
+The NICU can be a difficult, scary place.
+So, to make Halloween a special time for parents of NICU patients, many hospitals across the country have dressed their babies in tiny Halloween costumes.

 NICUs dress up for Halloween

 At Tallahassee Memorial HealthCare, babies were dressed up as French fries, a character from the film The Incredibles, and PacMan.

 You won’t boo-lieve how cute our NICU babies are this Halloween! 👻 Visit our Facebook to see the whole album. 🎃 pic.twitter.com/eIlUmxJ85Y— Tallahassee Memorial (@TMHFORLIFE) October 25, 2021